SchulzKilian/RSA_Decryption/readme.txt

 - initializing a boolean array and then cancelling out multiples of checked numbers (slower than brute force)
 - brute force but checking if number is prime instead of divisor (terrible idea idk why i tried)
 - fermats factorization (only works if numbers are close to eachother)
-- pollards rho (trying to implement to test)
+- pollards rho (trying to implement to test) (Update, didnt work cause not ideal for parallel)
 - quadratic sieve (efficient for """smaller""" numbers, sufficient for what i am trying to reach)
 - general number field sieve (didnt try yet because it seems super complicated, will be last resort)